RateGain-logo-Vivid-Lavender

 8. Amadeus Hospitality

-Amadeus Hospitality offers a robust CRS platform that allows hotels to optimize revenue through intelligent pricing and distribution strategies.
-It provides seamless integration with other Amadeus solutions, such as PMS and channel management.
+Amadeus Hospitality offers a CRS platform that allows hotels to optimize revenue through intelligent pricing and distribution strategies.
+It provides smooth integration with other Amadeus solutions, such as PMS and channel management.

 9. Sabre Hospitality Solutions